Best D&D Games for Switch (2023 Update)

 While some of this games have been around for a while, they have generally aged really well and are new(ish) to the Switch console.

-And if you prefer the real deal, make sure you check out our article about the best Dungeons & Dragons dice sets you should own.
+And if you prefer the real deal, make sure you check out Common Sense Gamer’s article about the best Dungeons & Dragons dice sets you should own.

 Notice: We get commissions for purchases made through links in this article.
 This has no editorial impact over the games presented.